TalksyApp/prototype-2/README.md

 ## Prototype2
-A fork of prototype 1 but will get and accept commits only for apis and backend Please refer to the (Prototype)[https://github.com/TalksyApp/prototype] where we are building the forefront of our application.
+A fork of prototype 1 but will get and accept commits only for apis and backend Please refer to the [Prototype](https://github.com/TalksyApp/prototype) where we are building the forefront of our application.

+### Waitlist is live, what are you waiting for?
+> Go to `https://talksy-info.vercel.app` and get yourself registered so that you can get to enjoy and explore our product before the rest